AElfProject/aelf-docs/docs/Tools/chain-sdk/java-sdk/index.md

 ## Introduction

-`aelf-sdk.java` is a set of libraries that allow interaction with a local or remote AElf node using an HTTP connection.
+`aelf-sdk.java` is a set of libraries that allow interaction with a local or remote aelf node using an HTTP connection.
 This documentation guides you through installing and running `aelf-sdk.java`, along with providing API reference documentation and examples.

 For more information, you can check out the [repository](https://github.com/AElfProject/aelf-sdk.java).